-For those that do not agree with this choice, the other options for a leather alternative include plastic and vegetable fiber leathers, which are discussed further in our post about kinds of leathers (Lesson #2).
+For those that do not agree with the choice of real leather, the other options for a leather alternative include petrochemical-based and vegetable fiber leathers, which are discussed further in our post about kinds of leathers (Lesson #2).
 Vegetable fiber leathers are not a working solution for our workshop – at this point – because they don’t have the same combination of structural rigidity and flexibility and are still in the R&D phase.

 Environmental footprint of tanning